scellecs/morpeh/MIGRATION.md

 sticking to pure-C# systems implementing `ISystem` interface instead of ScriptableObject-based systems.

+Providers (`EntityProvider`/`MonoProvider`) are also subject to possible changes in future versions.
+We are considering a possibility of merging them into one source-generated class, which would allow defining multiple components in one place.
+This would also allow us to create a well-defined functionality for entity disposal process, as currently `EntityProvider` does not *actually* remove entities from the world, but just removes its component from the entity, and entity disposal is handled by removing the last component from the entity during the next `World.Commit()` call.
+This sometimes leads to confusion and unexpected behaviour when the entity has components set from the outside of the providers, potentially leaking unused entities.

 All the changes described above will definitely affect external plugins, workarounds, extensions and other code that relies on Morpeh internals or even some public APIs.